What We Do

 We provide:

-• Brief advice – an adviser may be able to resolve an issue fairly quickly via our helpline.
+• Brief advice – an adviser may be able to help resolve an issue fairly quickly via our helpline.

 The most common issue we support clients with is homelessness.
 This could be in the form of rough sleeping, sofa-surfing, or living in a hostel, B&B, night shelter, or temporary accommodation.